janishutz/libreevent/website/src/setup/setup.md

 Numbers             | At least 2 required
 Upper / Lower case  | At least 2 upper & 2 lower case letters required

-Please avoid using easy to guess combinations like names & birth dates of you or your relatives, zip codes & cities and obvious words like 'password', 'libreevent', 'admin', 'root' and your organisation / event's name.
+Please avoid using easy to guess combinations like names & birthdates of you or your relatives, postcodes & cities and obvious words like 'password', 'libreevent', 'admin', 'root' and your organization / event's name.

 After this, the system will email you an email confirmation link using the email you've previously configured in the config.json file during installation.

 ## Setup complete
 With this, you've completed the setup of the event.
 We now ask you to restart the node application.
-You may do this by stopping the process (if logged in via SSH, press Ctrl + C, if you've got a graphical user interface for setting up the node app, it should be self explanatory) and restarting it.
+You may do this by stopping the process (if logged in via SSH, press Ctrl + C, if you've got a graphical user interface for setting up the node app, it should be self-explanatory) and restarting it.

 libreevent already gives you the link to the admin panel, which you can click, but if you already closed the page, here's how to reach it: